Derkades/WebApp/README.md

 ### `MUSIC_WEB_PASSWORD` (not set by default)

 Set an optional password to access the web interface.
 Strongly recommended if exposed to the internet.

+## Made possible by open source software

+This project is using many open source software and libraries, such as:

+- Flask
+- BeautifulSoup
+- Gunicorn
+- yt-dlp
+- Pillow
+- Python requests
+- Font Awesome
+- Docker, docker compose

+It also relies on some other parties for web scraping, who shall not be named.